Primary Navigation Mobile

 The Cayenne S E-Hybrid winds the V6 up to the same 353hp as the non-hybrid model, giving it a total system output of 519hp and 750Nm of torque.
 This trims the 0-62mph time back down to 4.7 seconds but more pressingly delivers mighty mid-range and top-end performance.
 The result is a 2.5-tonne SUV you can hustle along a twisting mountain road with scarcely believable conviction.

 The Cayenne Turbo E-Hybrid, however, operates at an entirely different level of performance.
 This packs a 599hp 4.0-litre V8 turbo under the bonnet, creating Porsche’s most powerful Cayenne ever.
-Combined system output is a staggering 739hp and 950Nm of torque.
-It’ll do 0-62mph in an entirely believable 3.7 seconds, leaving a vast array of conventional sports car eating its dust.
+Combined system output is 739hp and 950Nm of torque.
+It’ll do 0-62mph in 3.7 seconds, leaving a vast array of conventional sports cars in its wake.

 What’s it like to drive?